Resolve common issues with your APIs.

-Schemas are cached in the Admin database, so a full load is only required initially, or when you refresh the schema.
-For very large schemas, the initial load time might exceed the browser time-out time.
-In this case, an error appears, but the API Server continues the load process.
+API Server caches schemas in the admin repository.
+A full load is required only initially, or when you refresh the schema.
+For large schemas, the time it takes for the initial load might exceed the web browser time-out time.
+In this case, an error appears, but API Server continues the load process.

-API Creator does not store the authentication provider in the
+API Creator does not store custom authentication providers in the

-.jsonfile on export.
-Specify the authentication provider after you import your API.
+.jsonfile when you export your API.
+Specify the custom authentication provider as the authentication provider for your API after you import your API.